IRF ToolKit: Apply for a Waiver

 - Limitations on payment for health care items and services furnished to Medicare Advantage enrollees by non-network providers

-Hospitals can apply for individual waivers for their facilities.
+Hospitals can apply for individual waivers for their facilities for additional relief.
 CMS says that the information that needs to be provided when you apply for that waiver include a primary contact person, a brief summary of why the waiver is needed, and the type of relief you are seeking and/or regulatory reference that the hospital is seeking to be waived.
 CMS also states that there is no specific form or format that is required to submit the information.

 AMRPA has created a template for hospitals to use to submit their waiver requests: